A Top Blogger Speaks

 I’m particularly impressed with companies that go out and search for feedback loops and attempt to deal with problems even before the consumer knows there is a problem.
 RSS feeds on various engines are a great help with this.
 If someone posts a complaint about all the weekday fireworks shows being canceled, be ready with an answer of alternate experiences for that evening.

 Q: What frustrates you most about dealing with these corporations?

-A: Faceless voice mail loops, help centers located overseas staffed with people who have no expert knowledge of the subject matter, the usual stuff.
+F: Faceless voicemail loops, help centers located overseas staffed with people who have no expert knowledge of the subject matter — the usual stuff.

 In my case, each division has its own rules and contacts for material that my audience is interested in.
 Some still won’t deal with blogs, some are beginning to reach out.
 But our primary audiences are — and I use this term endearingly — the super geeks.
 They have different needs than the average consumer.
 PR may only release one photo and no concept art, no details on the background story or interviews with the creator.
 Mass media gets all that at the press junkets, but I’m not invited, nor can I afford to attend events like that.
 Why would I want to repost the press release that they can get anywhere?